grafana/pyroscope/docs/sources/configure-client/language-sdks/go_push.md

 runtime.SetMutexProfileFraction(rate)
 ```

-`rate` parameter controls the fraction of mutex contention events that are reported in the mutex profile.
-On average 1/rate events are reported.
+The `rate` parameter controls the fraction of mutex contention events that are reported in the mutex profile.
+On average, 1/rate events are reported.

 ### Block profiling